Last Updated on March 16, 2020

 In a similar way, many restaurant companies — and not just small shops, even well-established and successful multi-national restaurant chains — have pains with costs, consistency, profitability, and tattered or broken links all throughout their supply chain.
 In large systems, just a few ounces or minutes of waste in a preparation method can lead to tens of millions of dollars in lost profits when extrapolated across the company.

-The following set of questions does not serve as a fire brigade for food cost reduction, but they will provide the clues and insights you and your team will need to find and put out the fires burning through your profits.
+The following set of questions does not serve as a fire brigade for food cost reduction.
+But for those looking to lower restaurant food cost, they will provide the clues and insights you and your team will need to find and put out the fires burning through your profits.

-Do we have the right KPIs in place for purchasing, distribution, stock rotation, receiving, spoilage, waste, breakage, voids and returns?
+10. Do we have the right KPIs in place for purchasing, distribution, stock rotation, receiving, spoilage, waste, breakage, voids, and returns?
 How do we perform relative to industry benchmarks and best practices for comparable concepts and companies?

-Are we consistent on compliance with regard to recipe preparation, production, plating and presentation?
+13. Are we consistent on compliance with regard to recipe preparation, production, plating, and presentation?

 Bonus systems driven primarily by bottom-line performance and managers measured with the primary focus of food cost reduction solely will often backfire.
 The incentives, while not out of alignment with the business, are at odds with a holistic approach, which is requisite for sustainably and responsibly reducing food costs.

-Have we conducted proper sensitivity analysis to calculate potential impact on food costs?
+16. Have we conducted a proper sensitivity analysis to calculate the potential impact on food costs?

-Have we conducted capacity analysis for each work station, in the context of work loads, demand, peak capacity levels, and par levels of inventory and individual/station performance?
+18. Have we conducted capacity analysis for each work station, in the context of workloads, demand, peak capacity levels, and par levels of inventory and individual/station performance?

-Do we have measures in place to quantify the skill and competencies required of back of house positions?
-Are we collecting information to analyze these skills and competencies in regard to waste, spoilage, breakage, returns or voids to identify operational concerns?
+19. Do we have measures in place to quantify the skill and competencies required of back-of-house positions?
+Are we collecting information to analyze these skills and competencies regarding waste, spoilage, breakage, returns or voids to identify operational concerns?

-Is our menu properly aligned with existing and emerging consumer dining behaviors and trends that could impact purchase price, frequency, check average and product preferences
+20. Is our menu properly aligned with existing and emerging consumer dining behaviors and trends that could impact purchase price, frequency, check average and product preferences?

 Menu items that provide a unique value and experience with additional components of labor and manufacturing already included in the purchased product inherently perform at a higher profitability level.
 Products with low value-add compete mainly on lower price, with margins that more closely resemble a commodity.

-Have we conducted a menu mix, day part mix, and profit center mix analysis to identify potential opportunities in the last six months?
+22. Have we conducted a menu mix, daypart mix, and profit center mix analysis to identify potential opportunities in the last six months?

-Are we taking inventory properly (if at all)?
-Are are we able to define stock levels, rotation, product velocity, and total inventory value in relatively real-time?
+23. Are we taking inventory properly (if at all)?
+Are we able to define stock levels, rotation, product velocity, and total inventory value in relatively real-time?